Emerging Education Trends to Look Out for in 2023

 6. Blockchain Innovation

-Blockchain’s Distributed Ledger Technology (DLT) provides umpteen number of advantages to education, especially data storage.
+Blockchain’s Distributed Ledger Technology (DLT) provides umpteen educational advantages, especially data storage.
 With the addition of new data, a new ‘block’ is created.
 Therefore, making the storage theoretically infinite.

 ePortfolios and Massive Open Online Courses (MOOCs) use Blockchain technology to validate knowledge.
-In terms of the eLearning organizations’ scalability, authentication, and pricing issues, DLT technologies bestow solutions.
+Regarding eLearning organizations’ scalability, authentication, and pricing issues, DLT technologies bestow solutions.

 Are you seeking professional consultation regarding academic papers or in-depth help on essay writing?
 Chatbots are here to make your life easier.
 Just follow the bot’s recommendations and in a matter of a few clicks, you’ll be there.
 Chatbots’ power lies in their simplicity.

-You can find them in Frequently Asked Questions (FAQs), in articles, and in other important content.
+You can find them in Frequently Asked Questions (FAQs), articles, and other important content.

 8. Video-assistive learning

-This form of learning has grown in popularity over the recent years.
-With the internet and digital gadgets around, videos have become of prime importance.
-Videos have the tendency to make learning more engaging, fluid, and interactive.
+This form of learning has grown in popularity over recent years.
+With the internet and digital gadgets around, videos have become prime importance.
+Videos tend to make learning more engaging, fluid, and interactive.

 The teachers’ burden decreases while the results of the students get better.
-In today’s day and age, an incredible number of more than 2.3 billion people watch videos for education and entertainment purposes.
+In today’s day and age, an incredible number of more than 2.3 billion people watch videos for educational and entertainment purposes.

-It is clear that educational technology trends are completely transforming the educational sector in terms of teaching and learning.
-While learning has become more accessible and convenient, the aspirations have also turned a notch higher.
+It is clear that educational technology trends are completely transforming the educational sector regarding teaching and learning.
+While learning has become more accessible and convenient, aspirations have also increased.